Veteran who died Sunday was competing in his first Ironman competition

 Family and friends set up an online watch party page to share updates about Bakken as he competed, posting photos and videos from along the swim and bike route.

-"He has such an incredible time training and he had such an incredible time that day out there," his sister, Heather Williams said in a message to the Wisconsin State Journal.
+“He had such an incredible time training, and he had such an incredible time that day out there,” his sister Heather Williams said in a message to the Wisconsin State Journal.

 “Dax was an incredible human being who lived every day for his family and with joy and a positive attitude, and with grit and care and love,” Williams said.